bbj-dev/bbj/documentation/docs/validation.md

+## Implementing good sanity checks in your client.

 The server has an endpoint called `db_validate`.
-What this does is take a `key` and a `value` and compares `value` to a set of rules specified by `key`.
-This is the same function used internally by the database to scan values before committing them to the database.
+What this does is take a `key` and a `value` argument, and compares `value` to a set of rules specified by `key`.
+This is the same function used internally by the database to check values before committing them to the database.
 By default it returns a descriptive object under `data`, but you can specify the key/value pair `"error": True` to get a standard error response back.
 A standard call